 (1) GRAMMATICALLY, this cannot refer to transubstantiation.
 The terms “eat” and “drink” are in the aorist tense—not the ongoing tense (Jn.
 6:53).
 Of course, the Lord’s Supper is a repeated act—not a once-for-all sacrament.
 Thus the grammar of the passage is incompatible with the Roman Catholic practice of the Lord’s Supper.

 (2) HISTORICALLY, this cannot refer to transubstantiation.
-This teaching in John 6 occurred at least a full year before the Last Supper (Mt.
+This teaching in John 6 occurred just before the Passover (Jn.
+6:4), which was at least a full year before the Last Supper (Mt.
 26:26).
 Thus, it is anachronistic to claim that Jesus is referring to the Lord’s Supper here.
-His original audience would have had no idea what he was talking about if this were the case.
+His original audience would’ve had no idea what he was talking about if this were the case.
 Moreover, if transubstantiation is true, then Jesus was transubstantiating the elements before his sacrifice on the Cross.
-Jesus uses the present tense (“eats” “drinks”) throughout verses 54-57.
+Yet Jesus uses the present tense (“eats” “drinks”) throughout verses 54-57.
 Can we really believe that the elements were transformed over a year before he died on the Cross?

 (3) CONTEXTUALLY, this cannot refer to transubstantiation.
 Jesus was not referring to the Passover—but the manna in the wilderness.
 In fact, Jesus opens and closes this section by referring to the manna—not the Passover (vv.49-50, 58).
 While John earlier states that “the Passover… was near” (Jn.
 6:4), the immediate context of this passage refers to the manna in the wilderness (Ex.
 16:4ff).